The Best Movement Monitor Review of 2020

 Ease of Use

 Most of the monitors in this review alert inside the nursery, so they need to be loud enough to wake you from a dead sleep in a different room.
 This nursery alarm should wake a baby from a deep sleep, who is theoretically not breathing, without the potential delay from a slow waking parent running to the nursery.
 However, this also means the alarm can potentially scare your little one, which will lead to crying as opposed to gentle stimulation to encourage movement or breathing.
 Also, depending on the size of your house, where the nursery is in relation to your bedroom, and whether or not the monitor has become covered, the alarm could be difficult to hear.
 Given these variables, we highly recommend that the monitors without parent units be paired with a sound monitor.
-The Angelcare AC403 has a dedicated parent unit that doubles as a sound monitor, so you are sure to hear the alarm, and those that work with a smartphone should be able to alert you as long as you are within range and connected, however, a delay could happen.
+The Angelcare AC327 has a dedicated parent unit with video and audio capability, so you are sure to hear the alarm and then are able to peek in on your little one.